SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

         content:
           -
             type: text
-            text: 'How you can help'
+            text: 'How you can get involved'
       -
         type: paragraph
         attrs: